texonica/company-dashboard/memory-bank/progress.md

   - Dynamic data aggregation based on view mode
   - Color-coded metrics with formatted values
   - Error handling for empty datasets
+- Created FVRLeadgenMetricsChart component with similar capabilities for FVR-specific metrics
+- Implemented ClickUp API integration with:
+  - Secure API client in src/lib/clickup
+  - Backend proxy routes in src/app/api/clickup
+  - Type definitions for ClickUp entities
+  - Example implementations for reference
+  - Comprehensive error handling

 ## Current Status
 The project is in the active implementation phase.
 We have established the core architecture and implemented the main dashboard for Texonica.com displaying active projects.
 The backend API for secure AITable.ai integration has been set up with proper configuration for all required tables.
 We have implemented detailed API routes for projects with robust error handling, client name resolution, and media buyer integration.

 The ActiveProjects component has been created and connected to the backend API, allowing users to view projects grouped by team and sorted by start date.
-We've also implemented the UWLeadgenMetricsChart component for visualizing leadgen metrics with flexible display options and interactive filtering.
+We've also implemented visualization components including UWLeadgenMetricsChart and FVRLeadgenMetricsChart for lead generation metrics with flexible display options and interactive filtering.

-We are now working on enhancing the project information display with calculated fields like months active, implementing authentication, and preparing for the financial reporting panels implementation.
+Additionally, we've integrated ClickUp API functionality to enable task management capabilities.
+We're now working on enhancing the project information display with calculated fields like months active, implementing authentication, and preparing for the financial reporting panels implementation.

 ## What Works
 - Documentation structure established